Eugene Talmadge: University of Georgia

 Realizing that Arnall had cast himself as stronger on the education issue, Talmadge changed tactics and announced simply that the loss of accreditation to Georgia's universities did not matter, saying at one rally in a rural area: "They talk about education.
 It ain't never taught a man how to plant cotton.
 It ain't made a garden bloom.
 It ain't never taught the experience necessary to raise cows and chickens.
 You gotta git out and do them things, and no school education is going to help ya".
 This message was intended to appeal to the white farmers who traditionally supported Talmadge, but may have inadvertently hurt him as even many of Talmadge's rural supporters knew that a better education represented their children's best hope of escaping poverty, and did not appreciate the implied message that the best thing that could happen to their children would be to follow their parents in lives of drudgery and poverty.

 As was always the case, Talmadge presented himself as an aggressive defender of white supremacy, arguing that keeping the black people disfranchised and segregated was far more important than education, a message that appealed to his core supporters, but to nobody else.
 At one campaign rally, Talmadge stated: "We in the South love the Negro in his place-but his place is at the back door".
-The fact that Arnall had also declared himself a supporter of segregation, albeit not in quite the same crude terms as Talmadge had, meant that for many white Georgians there was no difference between the candidates on "the Negro question", and therefore neutralized Talmadge's advantage as an defender of white supremacy.
+The fact that Arnall had also declared himself a supporter of segregation, albeit not in quite the same crude terms as Talmadge had, meant that for many white Georgians there was no difference between the candidates on "the Negro question", and therefore neutralized Talmadge's advantage as a defender of white supremacy.
 Furthermore, men were more likely to vote for Talmadge than women, and in 1942, many Georgian men were serving in the military, thus leading to women being over-represented in the Democratic primary.
 In the primary, Arnall won 174,575 votes to Talmadge's 128,394.
 Even the "county unit system", which worked to Talmadge's advantage in the past, failed to save him in 1942.
 Arnall won 242 unit votes to Talmadge's 149.